SURGERY & ANESTHESIA PRE-OPERATIVE INSTRUCTIONS

 - Do not wear contact lenses if you are having general anesthesia or intravenous sedation.

 - Prepare cold packs at home by filling two sandwich size zip-lock bags with frozen peas.
 Keep the peas in the freezer until you get home.
 The peas will comfortably mold to your face and stay colder longer than ice.
+Ask about our compression ice packs.

 - Have soft foods available such as yogurt, ice cream, oatmeal, scrambled eggs, Jell-O, mashed potato and soups.
 You may begin to eat foods that are more solid when you feel ready.